horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-04-p.png)

-The wallet app also needs to have access to current cryptocurrency prices.
-Current prices necessary for the wallet to calculate and display your asset balance in currency you're used to (like USD).
+The wallet app also needs to have access to current cryptocurrency prices to display your cryptocurrency balances in a currency you're used to such as USD or EUR.

 Moreover, current prices are necessary for sending payments.
 Sending someone 90$ worth of Bitcoin is not easy when you try to do the math in your head.

 ### 4. Coin Overviews

 Each cryptocurrency is essentially a project with its own set of specifics.
+It's important to know about these specifics for anyone looking to purchase these cryptocurrencies.

+While for some cryptocurrencies transactions are cheap for other the fees can be high.
+Moreover, the speed and privacy of individual transactions can also vary greatly between cryptocurrencies.

-While there are a lot of different cryptocurrencies there is lack of well-researched information describing these projects in accessible manner.
+While there are a lot of different cryptocurrencies there is lack of information describing these projects in accessible manner.
 Many projects are fairly obscure even for the experienced newcomers with a technical background.

 Unstoppable aims to provide a comprehensive overview for various cryptocurrencies in simple terms.